How to Keep Your Bathroom Clean and Algae-Free

 Bathrooms are warm, humid, and frequently damp, making them magnets for algae and mold growth.
 Growth is normally rapid and, if you don’t keep on top of it, the outbreaks could end up damaging your bathroom and putting the health of your family at risk.

 With a little regular maintenance, taking care of algae and mold isn’t as hard as you might think.
-We’ll go through what you need to do, if it starts to appear, and the bathroom changes you can make to prevent growth in the first place.
+We’ll go through what you need to do if it starts to appear and the bathroom changes you can make to prevent growth in the first place.

 The Dangers of Algae and Mold

-There are two main reasons you should be on the lookout for new growth: for the look, and for your health.
+There are two main reasons you should be on the lookout for new growth:

 Even if you don’t care about a couple of algae specks here and there, if you don’t remove them, they’ll end up leaving a stain and become increasingly harder to remove.
 Eventually, this can end up damaging the walls and ceiling and lowering the value of your home as a whole.

 Fungus and bacteria also have a significant effect on the health of you and your family.
-It can trigger asthma and other respiratory reactions, as well as turn into skin fungal conditions like tinea and warts.
+They can trigger asthma and other respiratory reactions, as well as turn into skin fungal conditions like tinea and warts.
 To put it simply: A healthy bathroom is a healthy family.

 Treating Visible Patches

 If it’s already appeared, you’ll need to move fast.
-Choose a high-strength cleaner that’s specially formulated for treated bathrooms but be careful of its effect on sensitive materials such as laminate countertops and flooring and always wear protective gloves.
+Choose a high-strength cleaner that’s specially formulated for treating bathrooms but be careful of its effect on sensitive materials such as laminate countertops and flooring and always wear protective gloves.
 If in doubt, test it out on a non-visible part first.